plokhotnyuk/jsoniter-scala/README.md

 - Skipping of serialization of fields that have empty optional values can be turned off to force serialization of them
 - Skipping of serialization of fields which values are matched with defaults that are defined in the primary constructor can be turned off to force serialization of that values
+- Ability to override names of classes of ADTs and fields using a compile-time annotation
 - Mapping functions from names of classes and their fields to JSON keys or from names of Java enumeration values to JSON strings and back, including predefined functions which enforce snake_case, kebab-case, camelCase or PascalCase names for all fields in the generated codec